Weekly Report – Weeks 13/14

 Innovation, Adaptation and Prevention

-South Korea has always been on the forefront regarding tech.
+South Korea has always been at the forefront regarding tech.

 The Korea Internet and Security Agency (KISA) has announced the 12 projects selected for ‘2019 Blockchain Public Pilot Project’ that will aim to innovate public services and discover best practices by applying the blockchain technology (source).